wconrad/opt_parse_builder/README.md

 # Terminology

 * Argument - An option or operand

 * Option - An argument parsed by optparse, like `-v` or `--size=12`

 * Operand - An argument not parsed by optparse, like `/path/to/my/file`.
 Aka "positional argument."

+* Required operand - An operand that must be present or an error results.

+* Optional operand - An operand that may be present or not; if not present, it receives either `nil` or a default that you set.

+* Splat operand - An operand that consumes all remaining operands, resulting in an array (possibly empty) of strings.

 [1]: https://semver.org/spec/v2.0.0.html